“Please put us out of our misery.”

 While we found a variety of advice on getting your marketing messages read, there were several that appeared over and over again on industry blogs.

-What follows is some advice from the headline maestros, combined with tips from some of the most knowledgeable authorities in email marketing, to convince the other 80% of your subscribers to click through.
+Coming sections of the post will feature some advice from the headline maestros, combined with tips from some of the most knowledgeable authorities in email marketing, to convince the other 80% of your subscribers to click through.

 It might seem boring and unimaginative, but the “How to” subject line is a classic.